Aete/d3-60days-challenge/README.md

 - Day 8: Pie Chart with COVID-19 data in South Korea

 - Day 9: Brushing (Scatter plot with GDP and Life Expectancy datasets)

+- Day 10: Scrolling (Scatter plot with GDP and Life Expectancy datasets)